neophyte-programmer/dsa-solutions/.github/CONTRIBUTING.md

 ### :checkered_flag: PR Requirements
-- Your PR title should be in the format `[SourceName] - ProblemName`
+- Your PR title should be in the format `[SourceName] ProblemName TS/JS`.
+  - It should be `JS` or `TS` depending on the language you used.
   - Your PR will be rejected if it does not follow this format.
 - The PR must have a description.
   - The description can be the same as the content of your README.md file.
 - Your PR should only contain the solution to the problem you are solving.
 - Add the `NEW` label to your PR.
+- Add the language you used to solve the problem as a label to your PR. `i.e. JavaScript or TypeScript`
 - Add the `READY FOR REVIEW` label to your PR.
   - Your code will not be reviewed if you do not add this label.
   - A maintainer will review your PR and merge it if it meets the requirements.